fastfins/ftt.m/README.md

 Updated on 07/07/2021.

-* Type `help oned' for selecting one dimensional basis
+* Type 'help oned' for selecting one dimensional basis
 * Type 'help FTT' for examples of building FTT.
     * An additional example can be found in 'test_cases/test1_ftt_basis.m'
 * Type 'help SIRT' for examples of building SIRT.